How about choosing a whole new gameplay method—one that doesn’t use buzzers at all?

 You Could Always Use an App

-If purchasing physical buzzers is out of the question for you, there are plenty of apps available that feature on-screen buzzers instead.
+If purchasing physical buzzers is out of the question for you, there are plenty of apps and websites available that feature on-screen buzzers instead.
 These apps often vibrate one’s smartphone when the buzzer is pressed or feature fun sound effects to signify a certain player’s turn.
 Some apps are standalone for individual downloads, while others allow participants to connect to a host’s phone and participate in a specific game via WiFi or Bluetooth.

 Check out our recent article, “7 Apps You Can Use as a Buzzer for Quiz Games.”
 In it, we highlight the best free buzzer apps and weigh their pros and cons.